jellyfin/jellyfin.org/docs/general/installation/linux.md

 ### Running Jellyfin

-Due to the number of command line options that must be passed, it is easiest to create a small script to run Jellyfin.
+Due to the number of command line options that must be passed on to the Jellyfin binary, it is easiest to create a small script to run Jellyfin.

 ```sh
 sudo nano jellyfin.sh